Perspective | You have the right to film police. Here’s how to do it effectively — and safely.

 “A good rule of thumb is if you have a legal right to be present — such as on a public sidewalk or even on private property where you have permission of the owner — then you can be there with your camera,” says Mickey Osterreicher, the general counsel for the National Press Photographers Association, who runs training programs for both journalists and police.

 Know there are some limits.
 You can’t disrupt police doing their jobs.
-“The time, place and manner are important,” says Mike Parker, a retired Los Angeles County Sheriff’s commander who now trains police.
+“The time, place and manner are important,” says Mike Parker, a retired Los Angeles County Sheriff’s Office commander who now trains police.
 If you cross yellow tape, or get so close that you are putting law enforcement or yourself in danger, an officer can ask you to step back.

 How far back is a matter of interpretation.
-If a cop tells you to scram, “you can say, ‘It is my understanding I have every right to record this.
-If you would like to direct me where to stand, I will move,’” says Osterreicher.
+If an officer tells you to scram, “you can say, ‘It is my understanding I have every right to record this.
+If you would like to direct me where to stand, I will move,’ ” Osterreicher says.
 But in general, police cannot legally tell you to stop recording entirely or destroy what you’ve saved.

-Practically speaking, the best way to keep from having a cop try to shut you down as a witness is just to maintain your distance, like Frazier did during the Floyd arrest.
+Practically speaking, the best way to keep from having an officer try to shut you down as a witness is just to maintain your distance, like Frazier did during the Floyd arrest.
 She used the zoom function on her phone, and her microphone was still able to pick up Floyd’s pleas that he couldn’t breathe.

 2. Do it in an obvious way

-Don’t try to record covertly or hide away your camera, say the experts.
+Don’t try to record covertly or hide away your camera, experts say.

-There’s some evidence that being clear that you’re filming can actually help de-escalate a situation, which should be everyone’s goal.
+There’s some evidence that being clear you’re filming can actually help de-escalate a situation, which should be everyone’s goal.

 Being sneaky could run afoul of local laws, or put you in danger if officers misinterpret your moves.
 In a tense situation, police are going to be concerned for their own safety — and it’s possible they could mistake your phone for a gun.
 “The more citizens make officers feel uncomfortable, the more likely the situation will become unstable,” says attorney and police practices and procedures consultant Eric Daigle.

 In the Floyd arrest, other cameras showed Frazier was holding her smartphone out in front of her body.
-“She had it very high and obvious so that the officers would know that she wasn’t doing anything to threaten their safety,” says Richardson.
-You can even see officer Chauvin looking directly into the camera.
+“She had it very high and obvious so that the officers would know that she wasn’t doing anything to threaten their safety,” Richardson says.
+You can even see Chauvin looking directly into the camera.

 Police may be particularly concerned about the location and visibility of your hands.
 That’s why some of the more advanced tools, including the Just Us app, can activate recording simply with a voice command.